-L.A. soft-porn writer Carter Webb is frustrated enough after his actress girlfriend dumps him to need a serious break.
+L.A. soft-porn writer Carter Webb is frustrated enough, after his actress girlfriend dumps him, to need a serious break.
 He decides to spend it with his grandmother, who can't really take care of herself and her Detroit suburb house anyway.
-Helpful Carter soon overcomes mishaps to bond with her foxy neighbor across the street and her brat daughter.
+Helpful Carter soon overcomes mishaps to bond with the foxy neighbor across the street and her daughters.
 Helping them actually helps him regain perspective and self-confidence.Written by

 See more »

 101 of 138 people found this review helpful.

 Was this review helpful to you?